Annika Penickova

 Annika Penickova (born September 11, 2009) is an American tennis player.
-She has a career-high ITF junior combined ranking of No. 16, achieved on March 3, 2025.
+She has a career-high combined ITF junior ranking of No. 16, achieved on 3 March 2025.
 She and her identical twin sister, Kristina Penickova, won the girls' doubles title at the 2025 Australian Open.

 Early life

 Penickova was born in Campbell, California, to Tomáš Pěnička and Olga Hostáková.
 Her parents are both former tennis players from the Czech Republic; her father was ranked as high as No. 884 by the ATP.
 Her uncle is former Czech ice hockey player Martin Hosták.
 Her grandparents live in Hradec Králové.

 Her identical twin sister, Kristina, also plays tennis.
 Both sisters are coached by their father.
 They began their careers at Bay Club Courtside in Los Gatos, California, and currently live and train at the USTA National Campus in Orlando, Florida.

+Career

-Junior career
+Junior years

 In February 2023, Penickova and her sister reached the doubles semifinals of the Petits As.
 Later that year, she competed in the girls' 14&U singles tournament of the Wimbledon Championships and was selected to represent the United States at the ITF World Junior Championship in Prostějov.
 In September 2023, she and her sister reached the girls' doubles quarterfinals of the US Open.

 In September 2024, she reached the girls' singles quarterfinals of the US Open, upsetting fifth seed Jeline Vandromme in the process.
 Later that year, she and her sister participated in the Garden Cup, an exhibition at Madison Square Garden.

-In January 2025, she and her sister reached the girls' doubles final of the Australian Open, where they won the title in straight sets over Emerson Jones and Hannah Klugman.
+In January 2025, she and her sister reached the girls' doubles final of the Australian Open, where they won the title with a straight-sets win over Emerson Jones and Hannah Klugman.
 At the French Open, she and her sister reached the girls' doubles semifinals.
+At the 2026 US Open, she and her sister defeated the second seed pairing Victoria Luiza Barros and Naná Silva in straight sets without the loss of a single game on their way to the final.